-The Blizzard II is essentially tied for surface area with the Crescent Moon Gold 10, and these are the largest shoes in our test.
-For this reason, and the attributes they come equipped with, we evaluated these two side-by-side for soft and deep snow performance, mainly.
+The Blizzard II is one of the largest snowshoes in our test.
 In the end, as you'll read below, the Louis Garneau came out slightly ahead and wins our Top Pick Award for Deep Snow Trail Breaking.

 The largest snowshoes recommended for us are 160 percent the size of the smallest.
 This is a large range.
 In short, the manufacturer essentially decides what sort of snow conditions and flotation you will get when they prescribe a size, for the most part.
 With the Blizzard II from Louis Garneau, even the smaller size of the two they offer is on the large side, as compared to the rest of the market and what companies recommend.
+Our tested pair was about 36 inches long and sported a whopping 282 square inches of deck!
 For this reason, the Blizzard is a great floater and tops the charts in this metric.

 We had mixed results in assessing the stride ergonomics of the Blizzard II.
 The large size is cumbersome.
-The non-tapered shape is a little more prone to tripping than, say, the highly tear-drapped shape of the Gold 10.
+The non-tapered shape is a little more prone to tripping than a deck that narrows towards the tail.
 The deep crampon points also contribute to additional tripping likelihood.
-The super compact TSL Symbioz Elite might as well be in a different product class, as its stride is far more natural and easy than the large Blizzard.
-This is the price you pay for useful deep snow flotation.
+The above characteristics are why this snowshoe floats so well, but compromised stride ergonomics are part of the price for that performance.

 The other thing we look at in terms of stride comfort is the attachment of the binding to the deck.
-This union can be made with straps or with a hinge.
+This union can be made with flexible straps or with a hinge.
 All the other snowshoes in our test use one of these methods.
-In short, strapped attachment like that of the Atlas Aspect is better for trail use where the shock absorption is appreciated.
-Off trail, and especially in steep terrain, we prefer the hinged attachment of something like the MSR Lightning Ascent, as it is more precise and stable in deliberate footwork.
+In short, a strapped attachment is better for trail use where the shock absorption is appreciated.
+Off-trail, and especially in steep terrain, we prefer a hinged attachment as it is more precise and stable in deliberate footwork.

 Ease of Use

 While the Boa is comfortable and easy to use, it isn't the most secure binding configuration available.
 No matter how finely we tuned the tension, we found our feet slipping around a little bit.
-For most travel, this isn't actually a problem.
-However, for steep and tenuous terrain, we found the confidence inspired by the positive attachment of the Crescent Moon Gold 10 and the rubber strapped bindings of the Atlas and MSR products to be preferable.
-Also, the truly unique binding of the TSL Symbioz Elite is more secure than the Boa system.
-The Boa, though, is far more secure than the straps of the Fimbulvetr Hikr.
+For most travel this isn't actually a problem and we don't forsee it being an issue on the sort of ground that the Blizzard II is clearly designed for.
+However, on steep and tenuous terrain, we found the confidence inspired by the positive attachment of the rubber strapped bindings to be preferable.

 For an award winner, these are rather inexpensive.
-Only the Best Buy *MSR Evo* is less expensive.
 On price only, these are contenders.
 With the performance attributes they bring, the value is clear and appreciable.